nicholasburka/reach-vue-tutorial/README.md

 	</div>
 </template>
 ```
-- to get the state from store within the Wallet component, we import & call [mapState](https://vuex.vuejs.org/guide/state.html#the-mapstate-helper) to the computed variables of the component
+- to get the state from store within the Wallet component, import & call [mapState](https://vuex.vuejs.org/guide/state.html#the-mapstate-helper) to the computed variables of the component
 ```
 <script>
 	import {mapState} from 'vuex'